 In Short: executive director of the space, cyber, and telecom law program at Nebraska Law, lawyer with a background in cyber law (crime, security, policy) and recent focus into national security and space issues, research development is my jam, two wonderful humans call me mom, a determined albeit slow runner, frequent hair changer, reader of fantasy, scifi, romance, and graphic novels, tv lover, married to a concert and event chef who has cooked for Paul McCartney, but I was more excited about Cher.

-Long Form: Elsbeth Magilton received her B.A., cum laude, from Doane College in 2008.
-After starting her career in web development and design, Elsbeth shifted into technology policy during law school.
+Long Form: Elsbeth Magilton received her B.A., cum laude, from Doane University in 2008.
+After starting her career in web development, Elsbeth shifted into technology policy during law school.
 She earned her J.D. from the University of Nebraska College of Law and received a concentration in Cyberlaw.
 During law school Elsbeth also attended the William and Mary College of Law, completing courses in cybercrime and electronic discovery and working with the Center for Legal and Court Technology.